akoidan/pychat/README.md

 ```

 # TODO
+* purge all callbacks to async code
+* move backend to be directory, fe to fe, docker to docker and etc
 * npm run stats
 * Add google and fb auth via iframe
 * compile to bytenode for electron https://github.com/OsamaAbbas/bytenode